capravictoriae/sensors_server/README.md

-# sensors_server
+# Server to show sensor data from Arduino

-Show plots using Node.js from sensors attached to an Arduino.
+Using sensor data from an Arduino board, dispaly it in a browser using Node.js as a server.